-Between March 2016 and September 2018 New Zealanders were the highest number of any nationality held in Australian immigration detention centres.
-During October 2018 there was a spike in the number of Iranians being held, that has seen them over take New Zealanders.
-There are now a total of 168 Iranians compared to 154 New Zealanders.
+Apart from a short period between September and November 2018, New Zealanders have been the highest number of any nationality held in Australian immigration detention centres since June 2016.
+During October 2018 there was a spike in the number of Iranians being held, that saw them over take New Zealanders.
+The numbers are similar now, with a total of 141 Iranians compared to 138 New Zealanders.

 In May 2018 it was revealed that a New Zealand youth had been held in Immigration detention since March 2018.
 He was released in July 2018 and returned to his family in Sydney after winning his appeal.
 The New Zealand government has criticised Home Affairs Minister Dutton for detaining a minor with the intention of deporting him.